How Long Do Sea Monkeys Live (And Why)?

 How Long Do Sea Monkeys Live?

 Sea monkeys is a marketing term for artificially hybridized Artemia.
 They were developed in laboratories to be sold in different parts of the world.
-Sea monkeys usually have a life span of 2 years on average.
+Sea monkeys have a life span of 2 years on average.

 Many sea monkey sellers claim the modified creatures have an extended lifespan of up to 5 years, although many of them do not survive for that long.
 These small creatures live in colonies and mostly survive up to a year.
 Sea monkey owners need to constantly keep on replacing the dead ones with live sea monkeys to maintain a good strength of colonies.